vertica/Vertica-Extension-Packages/README.txt

 You need the Vertica SDK to compile these programs and you need the Vertica Analytic Database to run them.

+All code is provided under the license found in LICENSE.txt

 *******************
 Submission guidelines:
 *******************